 Protests and demonstrations occur throughout the country, especially in Cabinda, Lunda Norte, and Lunda Sul provinces, and have the potential to turn violent without warning.
 Bystanders are at risk of harm from violence or from the response by authorities.
 Disruption to transportation, free movement, or the ability to carry out daily activities may occur.

-A dangerous security environment exists in Cabinda (not including Cabinda City), Lunda Norte, and Lunda Sul provinces.
+A dangerous security environment exists in Lunda Norte and Lunda Sul provinces.
 Armed groups may be present in Cabinda Province.

 Rent water sports equipment from reputable operators.
 Scuba dive only with personnel certified by PADI or NAUI, and use equipment only from PADI- or NAUI-certified dive operators.